-When it comes to figuring out your career path and the route you want to take, it’s often a good idea to start thinking about what size company is the right fit for you?
-Finding your dream job is a key part of the job searching process but it's also just as important to find your dream company too!
+When it comes to figuring out your career path and the route you want to take, it is often a good idea to start thinking about what size company is the right fit for you?
+Finding your dream job is a key part of the job searching process, but it's just as important to find your dream company, too!
 We encourage you to find a company that shares the same values as you and that will help you to achieve your career goals.

 There are many differences between working for a smaller or larger size company.
 It’s important to consider these differences before you begin your job search….

 Roles within smaller companies often have a lot less structure and tend to suit individuals who are highly adaptable.
-Due to the flexibility of a smaller company, it’s common for smaller companies to face a lot of changes within a small amount of time so it’s important that you are someone who adapts well to change.
-Roles within smaller companies, usually involve more independence and responsibility than larger companies so these roles suit those of you who don’t mind taking on multiple projects at once!
+Due to the flexibility of a smaller company, it’s common for them to face a lot of changes within a small amount of time, so they will need an employee who adapts well to change.
+Roles within smaller companies usually involve more independence and responsibility than larger companies.
+Therefore, they suit those of you who don’t mind taking on multiple projects at once!

 In smaller companies, you can genuinely see and feel the difference that your overall performance has on the rest of the company.
 This is a great way to build confidence early on in your career, as knowing how much impact your performance has on the company helps you to feel more indispensable!